PlayStation 2: Later years and discontinuation

 The PlayStation 2 remained the best-selling and most played console by 2008, even surpassing the PlayStation 3.
 By July 2009, the system had sold 138.8 million units worldwide, with 51 million of those units sold in PAL regions.
 Later that year, Sony announced that it had discontinued all console colours, however sales remained consistently strong.
 In 2010, Sony introduced a Bravia television with a built-in PlayStation 2.

 Sales dropped significantly to 600,000 units by the beginning of 2012, partly due to the global launch of the PlayStation Vita a few months prior.
-By 31 March 2012, twelve years after its launch, over 155 million units were sold worldwide.
+By March 31, 2012, 12 years after its launch, over 155 million units were sold worldwide.
 Sony officially stopped supplying updated sales numbers of the system in the same year.
-Production was officially discontinued on 4 January 2013 after almost thirteen years of production—one of the longest lifespans of any video game console.
+Production was officially discontinued on January 4, 2013, after almost thirteen years of production—one of the longest lifespans of any video game console.
 Sales in the fourth quarter of 2012 reached an "astonishing" 1.6 million units, totalling to 5 million units sold that year, surpassing the previous year's sales of 4.1 million units.
-New games continued to be made until the end of 2013, including Final Fantasy XI for Japan, and FIFA 14: Legacy Edition for North America and South America.
-The last game ever released for the system was Pro Evolution Soccer 2014 for the United Kingdom on 8 November 2013.
-Repair services for the system in Japan ended on 7 September 2018 due to a shortage of parts.
+New games continued to be made until the end of 2013, including the final expansion pack for Final Fantasy XI for Japan, and FIFA 14: Legacy Edition for North America and South America.
+The last game ever released for the system was Pro Evolution Soccer 2014 for the United Kingdom on November 8, 2013.
+Repair services for the system in Japan ended on September 7, 2018, due to a shortage of parts.

 In February 2024, Jim Ryan (CEO of Sony Interactive Entertainment) confirmed on the Official PlayStation Podcast that the PlayStation 2 had sold 160 million units worldwide.
 This statement was not directly corroborated by Sony themselves until eight months later, when this figure officially appeared on the PlayStation 30th Anniversary website in November that year.